jevontrei/JoelvonTreifeldt_T2A2/README.md

 Joel von Treifeldt
 #15517

-# do i need to grant permissions?
+# do i need to grant permissions in psql?

 Note: